 Then spinning round to see the white line receding away from us – as it should;

-Coming to a halt still upright and facing forward – and on the correct side of the road;
+We come to a halt still upright and facing forward – and on the correct side of the road; RELIEF!

 Where we hitched a ride with another stranger.